 Gaming on Windows 10

-There was totally no regrets!
+There were totally no regrets!

 Video showing the gameplay of Portal on the lowest settings in 720p.